 Everyone in the family needs to share some of the responsibility

 No pet is going to behave perfectly.
-Most cat and dog owners are going to deal with behavior-related problems at some point, so it’s vital that you embrace this and use it as an opportunity to strengthen your bond with your pet.
+Most cat and dog owners will deal with behaviour-related problems at some point, so you must embrace this and use it to strengthen your bond with your pet.

 Health problems can also sneak up on you.

 The last thing we want is to see our pets suffering.
 Some pets and breeds tend to have health problems, so you should be ready to figure out what’s wrong as soon as possible.

 This is why it’s essential to work with a great local veterinarian.